mmp/pbrt-v2/src/README_BUILDING.txt

 On Mac OS X and Linux, OpenEXR compiles easily from the distribution from the OpenEXR website.
 Alternatively, most package or "ports" systems provide an OpenEXR installation.

-We provide precompiled OpenEXR libraries in the pbrt distribution for Windows, based on Visual Studio Project files for OpenEXR from Aaron Karp.

 --- TIFF ---